 Softer chews will work best for reaching in between teeth and hard to reach places, while a harder chew will last longer and allow your dog to remove stuck-on bacteria build up.

-No dog chew will replace the need for a regular dental routine and toothbrushing, but they are a great addition.
-Dog chews can be given weekly to support dental health, while toothbrushing should be done much more often (preferably every day).
+It's important to reiterate that offering your dog natural chews is not a replacement for regular toothbrushing and routine vet visits.
+Dog chews can be given weekly to support dental health, while toothbrushing should be done more often, preferably every day.

 Idle paws, or in this case jaws, can lead to some destructive behaviours.
 Destroying furniture, digging, aggression, and poor eating habits can all be the result of an understimulated dog.

 Natural chews are an excellent way to keep your dog occupied, satisfied, and safe.

 Look for a long-lasting chew to entertain your dog while you are busy.
 The chew may not take up all of their spare time, but it should give them an activity to focus on for a short period of time.

 Check out some of our Longest Lasting Dog Chews to find a chew that will keep your dog busy, and give you some peace and quiet.